-Clarifications first: the direct-drive refers to the need to be attached directly to the battery with the alligator clips, and the ‘2X’ is actually something unique in this category – it refers to a dual cylinder inflator for maximum speed – Slime says it will inflate a standard car tire in less than two minutes.
+Clarifications first: the direct-drive refers to the need to be attached directly to the battery with the alligator clips.
+The ‘2X’ is actually something unique in this category.
+It refers to a dual cylinder inflator for maximum speed.
+Slime says it will inflate a standard car tire in less than two minutes.

 This is a neat kit.
 Everything stores away in the hard carry case, including the almost professional styled coiled inflation hose.
 Between that and the power cord, you have a total reach of 30′.
 That’s enough for regular domestic use.
 You won’t need anything longer.

 There’s an analog gauge in-line on the inflation hose.
 Again, it’s semi-accurate (same as the all the others here) but I’d always check pressures with a separate gauge when it’s important.
-Finally, there’s a bright LED work light that’s been built-in, and I can honestly say that I’ve never needed one.
+Finally, there’s a bright LED work light that’s been built-in.

 It’s at the higher end of the pricing structure, but it’s an all-rounder, and it all comes as a complete kit with a good case.